 We're unable to identify any other ingredients in Nutrisol that we consider effective for hair loss.

-Overall, we consider ScalpMED for Men likely effective for hair loss because it contains an FDA-approved ingredient, and retinol may make that ingredient even more effective.
+Overall, we consider ScalpMED for Men likely to be effective for hair loss, because it contains an FDA-approved ingredient, and retinol may make that ingredient even more effective.

-The good news is that ScalpMED for Men is free of any questionable active ingredients, but we don't currently recommend this product due to our questions about the minoxidil concentration.
+The good news is that ScalpMED for Men has no unhealthy ingredients, but we don't currently recommend it due to the fact that the concentration of minoxidil isn't clearly published.

-A TikTok user named Dorothy has a video with a ScalpMED product demonstration and includes before-and-after images:
+A TikTok user named Dorothy has a video with a ScalpMED product demonstration that includes before-and-after images:

 @dorothydore If you are experiencing hair thinning,hair loss or just want to take care of your scalp I definitely recommend trying @scalpmed products!
 They have different treatments and supplements for women and men depending on what you need!
 You can go to my Instagram profile and click the link in my bio to learn more about their ingredients and see before and after pics.
 You can use code DOROTHYDORE for 10% off your order!🤗 *PR . . . . . #hairlosssolutions #hairthinningproducts #healthyhaircaretips #scalphealthtips #scalpmed #scalpmedgiftedme #hairlossremedy #healthyhairadvice #thickeninghairproducts #showerroutinetok #hairregrowthtips ♬ original sound - Dorothy 🌹